Rodez - things to see and do

 trains, comfortable but rather slow, from Toulouse (direct) and

 at Brive la Gaillarde).
-Rodez airport will again have direct flights to
+Rodez has direct flights to

-the UK - Southampton - starting June 2017, thanks to Eastern Airways.
+the UK - Southampton - with Eastern airways/Flybe.

 The airport is also served by Ryanair flights from Dublin and